Is your typical weekly diet helping or hindering your health?

 Provided you’re filling your shopping basket with lots of vegetables and fruit, you are already on your way to eating a Mediterranean based diet.
 However, below is a list of items you will need to get you started:

-Cold pressed olive oil – used for cooking and as a dressing on salads
+Cold pressed extra virgin olive oil – used for cooking and as a dressing on salads

 Wholegrains – often used as a base for meals, wholegrains might include, millet, bulgur, polenta, barley, buckwheat, couscous and wholemeal breads and pastas.
 You could also include brown rice and quinoa.